coorasse/coorasse.com.github.io/_posts/2022-01-12-rails_bootstrap_importmaps.md

 Default is not what I want, but I can still reach the goal and here I'll explain how:

 **Stick with just `rails new myapp`**
 This will setup exactly the tools I want: `sprockets` and `importmaps`.
 It will also setup automatically for me stimulus and turbo, which is great because I use them most of the time anyway.

-**Add `bootstrap` gem** and enable the gem `sassc-rails` in the Gemfile.
+**Add `bootstrap` gem** and the gem `dartsass-sprockets` in the Gemfile.
 This will allow us to compile bootstrap from SCSS without node.

 You can simply import Bootstrap styles in `app/assets/stylesheets/application.scss`: